Hide-A-Way Lake, Mississippi

 Hide-A-Way Lake is an unincorporated community and census-designated place in Pearl River County, Mississippi, United States.
 Its population was 2,065 as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the community has an area of 1.825 mi2; 1.531 mi2 of its area is land, and 0.294 mi2 is water.

 Demographics

 As of the 2020 United States census, there were 2,065 people, 957 households, and 651 families residing in the CDP.

+Education

+Almost all of this CDP is in the Pearl River County School District.
+A very small portion is in the Picayune School District.

+The respective comprehensive public high schools are: Pearl River Central High School and Picayune Memorial High School.